Visa Enquiries: Telephone: +49 (0)69 222 23 99 58, Mon-Fri 10am to 5pm // Fax: +49(0)30 22 48 92 92

 Internship at the Australian Embassy, Berlin

-Internships allow university students and recent graduates with an interest in international relations to gain an insight into the work of the Embassy.
-Every intern has a different set of experiences; our aim is to give you some exposure to all areas of the Embassy’s activities.
-In your time at the embassy, we expect that you would complete a major political or economic research project as well as working on public diplomacy events and consular issues.
-During your internship, you will be working closely with Australian diplomatic staff, as well as locally engaged staff in the political/economic research section.
-German language skills are not essential, although will enhance the range of work you are able to perform.
+Internships allow university students with an interest in Australia’s international relations to gain an insight into the work of the Embassy.
+Every intern has a different set of experiences; our aim is to give you some exposure to different areas of the Embassy’s activities.

 Do I have to be Australian to undertake an internship?